June 7 – Japan has extended its state of emergency through June 20

 The Olympic Committee and two other organizations will be announcing this decision to the international community possibly next week.

-As of March 29, Japan has seen 468,614 cases of COVID-19 and 9,061 people have lost their lives to the virus.
-Thegovernment is imposing different local measures in order to stop the spread of infections.
+As of June 7, Japan has seen 760,323 cases of COVID-19 and 13,523 people have lost their lives to the virus.
+The government is imposing different local measures in order to stop the spread of infections.

-The pandemic has hit Japan in, at least, one particularly devastating way.
-It forced the postponement of the 2020 Olympics to 2021 and without spectators.
+The pandemic has hit Japan in different devastating ways.
+Not only it has killed thousands of Japanese people but also it forced the postponement of the 2020 Olympics to 2021 and without spectators.

 What to do in Japan during pandemic